chihuawesome/testnet-config/README.md

 # Chihuahua testnet-config

-## A bunch of scripts to setup and run a chihuahua testnet circa now.
+## A bunch of scripts to setup and run a chihuahua testnet.

 Look in the scripts directory for different scenarios like setup, adding a node to a running testnet etc.

-### If you just want to join the existing testnet look at `scripts/peer_setup`
+- If you just want to join the existing testnet look at `scripts/peer_setup`.
 You will also need to come to the discord to get some testnet tokens.

-### To setup a new testnet from scratch including configuring validators:
+- To setup a new testnet from scratch including configuring validators:
 1. On Node 1, Run `scripts/validator_1/1_setup_validator.sh`
 2. On Node 2, Run `scripts/validator_2/scripts/1_setup_validator.sh` which will initialize the node and create an address
 3. On Node 1, Add the newly created address from Node 2 to `scripts/validator_1/2_add_node_2_genesis_account.sh`